sderosiaux/react-stack-step-by-step/README.md

 Let's quickly go through some classic linting errors :

-- `"Toolbar" is defined but never used       no-unused-vars` : if you're using <Toolbar /> it won't find it unless you are using react plugin in ESLint.
+- `"Toolbar" is defined but never used       | no-unused-vars` : if you're using <Toolbar /> it won't find it unless you are using react plugin in ESLint.
-- `"items" is defined but never used         no-unused-vars` : a plain js variable you are not using, remove it
+- `"items" is defined but never used         | no-unused-vars` : a plain js variable you are not using, remove it
-- `Unexpected var, use let or const instead  no-var` : `var` is evil
+- `Unexpected var, use let or const instead  | no-var` : `var` is evil
-- `Strings must use singlequote              quotes` : prefer `"` over `'`
+- `Strings must use singlequote              | quotes` : prefer `'` over `"`
-- `Unexpected trailing comma                 comma-dangle` : the famous trailing comma at the end of multilines
+- `Unexpected trailing comma                 | comma-dangle` : the famous trailing comma at the end of multilines
-- `Extra semicolon                           semi` : if you want or don't want semicolon at the end of statements
+- `Extra semicolon                           | semi` : if you want or don't want semicolon at the end of statements

 As you understood, the keyword on the right is the code you want to look for to understand what it means or to override it as you wish.